Gaotrees/caffe-doc/Contributing.md

 ### 3. Run Checks.

-There are two kinds of checks, the first ones are unit tests and the second one ins a code formatting test.
+There are two kinds of checks, the first ones are unit tests and the second one is a code formatting test.
 They are run by:

     cd build
     make runtest